Protection of Marine Mammals (HSTT)

 United States District Court for the District of Hawaii

 Animal Welfare Institute; Center for Biological Diversity; Conservation Council for Hawai‘i; Ocean Mammal Institute

 National Marine Fisheries Services; United States Department of Commerce (Penny Pritzker, Secretary of Commerce); United States Department of the Navy; United States Department of Defense (Chuck Hagel, Secretary of Defense).

 The hearing on the motions for summary judgment took place before Judge Mollway on March 4, 2015.
-The parties now await the court’s decision.
+The court issued a favorable decision on March 31, 2015.